| ITINERARIES

 is a hieratic and immaterial representation of the sacred image,

+while the sculpture, by nature is more corpulent.
 The Byzantine world had educated us in the tradition of icons;

 it was the Normans and the Spaniards who introduced us to the